 Seth Mbanzare, Outdoor Playworker, Ottawa, Canada

-On Friday evening, the keynote session is online from 7 - 9 p.m.
-We will make space for networking in breakout rooms so you can say hello to new friends!
+Caylin and Seth will deliver the keynote session online from 7 - 9 p.m.
+We will make space for networking in breakout rooms so you can say hello to new friends, too!

 Bringing Forest and Nature School Pedagogy to the City Caylin Gans, Forest Schooled and Seth Mbanzare